Coastal Dune Lakes of South Walton County

 In 2006, the Florida Department of Environmental Protection, through its Florida Coastal Management Program (FCMP), provided funds to the Choctawhatchee Basin Alliance (CBA) to establish a volunteer monitoring program to obtain baseline water quality data for the lakes.
 Three monitoring stations were established in each of the 15 lakes to gather data on a variety of parameters.
 The data is used to characterize current conditions of the coastal dune lakes.

-The Choctawhatchee Basin Alliance (CBA) continues to use volunteers to monitor water quality in the dune lakes as well as Choctawhatchee Bay and throughout the Basin watershed.
+The Choctawhatchee Basin Alliance partners with Walton County, citizens and organizations to monitor, investigate, restore, and educate about the coastal dune lake systems.
 To volunteer for the CBA, contact them through their website at http://www.basinalliance.org.

 Walton County Coastal Dune Lake Advisory Board (850) 951-0551